gabrielmcg/vp-netlify-test/sysdig/deploying-sysdig.md

 **Note:**

 By default, you must have outgoing port 6666 open in your firewall, to allow data to flow to `collector.sysdigcloud.com`.
-You can configure the agent to use a different port by setting the `collector_port` parameter in the configuration file `/opt/draios/etc/dragent.yaml`.
+You can configure the agent to use a different port using the variable `sysdig\_collector_port` in `group\_vars/vars`.

  For more information, see the relevant Sysdig documentation at [https://support.sysdig.com/hc/en-us/articles/204205969](https://support.sysdig.com/hc/en-us/articles/204205969).

 If you are using a proxy, it must be configured to be "fully-transparent".
 Non-transparent proxies will not allow the agent to connect.